-This fall submitted ticks included deer ticks (east), western-blacklegged ticks (west) and a single winter tick from Colorado.
-As expected, the most prevalent tick-borne pathogens included Lyme, Babesia and Anaplasma.
-However, Bartonella and Relapsing Fever (Borrelia miyamotoi) were also detected.
-Significantly, Lyme disease was detected in deer ticks located in the Northeast to Chicago and as far south as Lexington, VA.
+This March submitted ticks included adult deer ticks (east), western-blacklegged ticks (west) and both adult and nymphal Lone star ticks (south).
+As expected, the most prevalent tick-borne pathogens included Lyme and Anaplasma.
+However, relapsing fever (Borrelia miyamotoi) was also detected in a deer tick near Allentown NJ.
+Significantly, Lyme disease was detected in deer ticks located in the Northeast to Wales,WI and as far south as Parkersburg, WV.

-Western NY- Lyme was detected in deer ticks located in Cattaraugus, Buffalo and near Conesus Lake in Livingston County, NY.
+Western NY- Lyme was detected in deer ticks located in Genesee County located between Buffalo and Rochester NY.

 What you need to know about Lyme & these co-infections

 Lyme disease is a tickborne disease caused by the bacterium Borrelia burgdorferi.
 Lyme is transmitted to humans by tick bites primarily from deer ticks and the western black-legged ticks.
 Deer ticks have also been found to transmit Anaplasma, babesia, relapsing fever and (rarely) Powassan virus (lineage 2) in your area.

 Typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to joints, the heart, the nervous system and can become chronic.
 Lyme disease can be difficult to diagnose due to poor diagnostic tests and the lack of rash presented from a significant proportion of people.
 Tick testing can support proper diagnosis by validating your exposure to an infected tick.